Real-time stateless dictation

 </ParamField>

-Placeholders that can (optionally) be added in `phrases` to define multiple words that should trigger the command.
+Placeholders that can (optionally) be added in `phrases` to provide flexibility and extensibility for triggering commands.

 <Expandable>